Glamis Castle: Statuary

-In the 17th century four "brazen" statues were placed on the approach avenue: Charles I in boots; James VI in a stole; Charles II in Roman dress; and James II as in his Whitehall portrait.
+In the 17th century four "brazen" statues were placed on the approach avenue: Charles I in boots; James VI in a stole; Charles II in Roman dress; and James VII as in his Whitehall portrait.
 The first two were sculpted by Arnold Quellin.

 Legends and tales

 The Monster of Glamis

 The most famous legend connected with the castle is that of the Monster of Glamis, a hideously deformed child born to the family.
-Some accounts came from singer and composer Virginia Gabriel who stayed at the castle in 1870.
+Some accounts came from singer and composer Virginia Gabriel, who stayed at the castle in 1870.
 In the story, the monster was kept in the castle all his life and his suite of rooms bricked up after his death.
 Another monster is supposed to have dwelt in Loch Calder near the castle.

 An alternative version of the legend is that to every generation of the family a vampire child is born and is walled up in that room.

 There is an old story that guests staying at Glamis once hung towels from the windows of every room in a bid to find the bricked-up suite of the monster.
 When they looked at it from outside, several windows were apparently towel-less.
+Though this is more likely due to the owners removing them in order so that the guests would not find the rooms, according to several relatives of the family.

 The legend of the monster may have been inspired by the true story of the Ogilvies.